 A deluxe gift edition of one of the most beloved children's stories—a gorgeous, collectable keepsake.

-With the original story and artwork from the 1922 classic, and a beautiful cloth cover with stamped gold accents, this collectable edition of The Velveteen Rabbit
+With the original story and restored artwork from the 1922 classic, plus a beautiful cloth cover with stamped gold accents, this collectable edition of The Velveteen Rabbit

 is the ideal gift for baby showers, birthdays, weddings, and holidays throughout the year.
 Includes a book plate for personalizing your gift for a special occasion.